10xdevcoder/playart/README.md

 npm install
 ```

 to install all the package dependencies for the project
+if that fails run `npm install --force`

 Create a .env file in the root folder and populate it with the following variables: